Going Hollywood: Plot

-An infatuated school-teacher, Sylvia Bruce (Marion Davies), follows Bill Williams (Bing Crosby), a popular crooner, to Hollywood where he is to make a picture.
-On board the train she obtains a job as maid to Bill's French fiancée and leading lady, Lili Yvonne (Fifi D'Orsay), and meets the film's director, Conroy (Ned Sparks), and promoter, Baker (Stuart Erwin).
-On arrival in Hollywood she is befriended by Jill (Patsy Kelly) and shares her rooms.
+An infatuated school-teacher, Sylvia Bruce, follows Bill Williams, a popular crooner, to Hollywood where he is to make a picture.
+On board the train she obtains a job as maid to Bill's French fiancée and leading lady, Lili Yvonne, and meets the film's director, Conroy, and promoter, Baker.
+On arrival in Hollywood she is befriended by Jill and shares her rooms.

 At the Independent Art Studio in Hollywood, where the film is being made, Lili's temperament and lack of talent cause Conroy much concern.
 Eventually, after losing her temper with a blackfaced Sylvia who pretends to be a fan asking for another star’s autograph, Lili refuses to continue unless Sylvia is removed from the studio.
 She is persuaded to stay and production continues with her singing "Cinderella's Fella" but Conroy is still not satisfied and an angry Lili walks out.
 Sylvia impersonates Lili's version of the song and ends with an imitation of Lili's tantrums.
 Lili returns in time to hear Sylvia and there is a brawl in which Lili gets a black eye.
 Baker, who has also heard Sylvia, intervenes by firing Lili and engaging Sylvia for the part.